Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 <details><summary>Production Build</summary>
 <p>

-A new [Production Build](/DOCUMENTS/RELEASE_BUILD.md) should be developed to ensure that all GUIDs are unique and all Visual Studio updates and dependencies are incorporated.
+A new [Production Build](/DOCUMENTS/RELEASE_BUILD.md) should be developed to ensure that all GUIDs are unique and all Visual Studio updates, references and dependencies are incorporated.

 </p>
 </details>